The health insurance industry has confronted many external

 While the individual mandate provision will bring into loop

-approximately 32 million uninsured people, the gain in revenues due
+approximately 32 million of the uninsured, the gain in revenues

-to increasing industry enrollment is expected to be offset to a
+due to increasing industry enrollment is expected to be offset to

-large extent by the costs to realign their business to comply with
+a large extent by the costs to realign their business to comply

-the new rules (ICD-10 coding) and deal with other challenges.
+with the new rules (ICD-10 coding) and deal with other

-Several provisions in the Health Reform -- excise tax on medical
+Several provisions in the Health Reform Legislation - excise tax

-devices, annual fees on prescription drug manufacturers, enhanced
+on medical devices, annual fees on prescription drug

-exclusions -- will likely increase insurers medical costs.
+of pre-existing condition exclusions - will likely increase

 Moreover, the annual insurance industry assessment ($8 billion to

-reinsurer fee ($25 billion to be levied on all commercial lines of
+reinsurer's fee ($25 billion to be levied on all commercial lines

-business including insured and self-funded arrangements, over a
+of business including insured and self-funded arrangements, over

-three-year period starting in 2014), will increase insurer
+a three-year period starting 2014) will increase insurers'

 In the meantime, rules of the road remain uncertain.
 Insurers do